Created by Titas Mallick

 Answer: Carbon dioxide is transported by the blood in three ways:

 Answer: The correct option is (ii) pO2 higher, pCO2 lesser.
-Atmospheric air has a $pO_2$ of 159 mm Hg and $pCO_2$ of 0.3 mm Hg, while alveolar air has a $pO_2$ of 104 mm Hg and $pCO_2$ of 40 mm Hg.
+Atmospheric air has a of 159 mm Hg and of 0.3 mm Hg, while alveolar air has a of 104 mm Hg and of 40 mm Hg.

 Answer: Inspiration is an active process initiated by the contraction of the diaphragm (which increases thoracic volume in the antero-posterior axis) and the contraction of external intercostal muscles (which lifts the ribs and sternum, increasing volume in the dorso-ventral axis).
 These actions increase the thoracic and pulmonary volume, leading to a decrease in intra-pulmonary pressure below atmospheric pressure, causing air to rush into the lungs.

 Answer: Respiration is primarily regulated by the Respiratory Rhythm Centre in the medulla, which maintains the basic rhythm.
 A Pneumotaxic Centre in the pons moderates this rhythm by reducing the duration of inspiration.
-Additionally, chemosensitive areas in the medulla and receptors in the aortic arch/carotid artery sense increases in $CO_2$ and $H^+$ levels, signaling the rhythm centre to adjust the breathing rate to eliminate these substances.
+Additionally, chemosensitive areas in the medulla and receptors in the aortic arch/carotid artery sense increases in and levels, signaling the rhythm centre to adjust the breathing rate to eliminate these substances.

 Answer: At high altitudes, the partial pressure of oxygen in the atmosphere decreases.
 To compensate for the reduced oxygen availability, the person experiences altitude sickness (nausea, fatigue).
 The body responds by: